albendz/albendz-code-share/site/content/blog/career_growth/work_hobbies.md

 **Career Growth**

 * Learning new technologies to add to your resume (ex.
-Cypress, Datadog, BuildKite)
+Cypress, [Datadog](https://www.datadoghq.com/), [BuildKite](https://buildkite.com/))
 * Expertise in testing and/or monitoring best practices through hand-on learning

 **Drawbacks**

-* You need to be careful to choose simpler test cases to automate to avoid hitting issues that require significant refactoring or re-design
+* Impact will be delayed as you learn the tools initially
 * You need to be careful not to create noisy alarms or flakey tests, which will create perceived negative impact

 ### Participating in Hiring Events

 Companies host hiring events or join networking events at conferences to attract new talent.
-Hiring events can range from visiting a specific university for a college hire interviewing event or staffing a booth at a career fair.
+Hiring events can range from visiting a specific university for a college hire interviewing event or staffing a booth at a conference career fair.
 These events can require travel and are most beneficial when your team is hiring.

 You can invest in hiring events by taking interviewer training and preparing interview